geonda/batteries-db/README.md

 # batteries-db
-Database for material screen in solid electrolyte batteries research
+Database for material screening in solid electrolyte batteries research